10DLC Rules and Regulations - A series on business messaging compliance

 But how do you register?
 That’s where The Campaign Registry comes in.
 The Campaign Registry (TCR) is a database that provides central management of the registry of brands and campaigns, as required by the FCC.

-All messaging traffic via 10DLC destined for Tier 1 US carriers (Verizon, AT&T, T-Mobile) must be compliant with TCR registration requirements.
+All messaging traffic via 10DLC destined for US mobile operations must be compliant with TCR registration requirements.
 This includes registering all text message marketing campaigns through its interface to NetNumber – which manages Override Services Registration – ensuring compliance with campaign information regulations to provide the best service possible on behalf of your company.

 10DLC Fees and Registration